 Let’s start with Food comes first.
 Nashville's $20-per-person meals are delicious.
 However, a lunch at a city's fine dining or specialty restaurant may cost up to $50.
 Southern comfort cuisine, sizzling chicken, and our legendary barbecue are worth it too!

 Nashville is a honky-tonk town when it comes to drinking.
 You'll need $10–20 per drink.
 Nashville has a drink for everyone, from microbreweries to world-renowned whiskey distilleries, and the atmosphere of our neighborhood pubs is worth every penny.

 Next, transportation.
-Nashville is walkable, although longer journeys may require a transport.
-Ride services and taxis might cost $10–50 each journey, depending on your destination.
-If you want to tour the city at your own speed, get a bus pass.
-Nice city trips costing $30–$50 per person.
+Nashville is walkable, although longer journeys may require transport.
+Ride services and taxis might cost $10–50 for each journey, depending on your destination.
+Get a bus pass if you want to tour the city at your own speed.
+Nice city trips cost $30–$50 per person.

 Then, we have Lodging.
 From historic B&Bs to sophisticated boutique hotels, plan to pay $110–$300 per night.
 During the CMA Music Festival and Country Music Marathon, prices may rise, though.